realmagicgreen/magicgreenastro/src/content/posts/consumers-want-sustainability.md

 title: Consumers Want Sustainability
 subtitle: Sustainable Mainstream.
 Eco-friendly is definitely in.
 category: know
-description: "Environmental consciousness, social responsibility, and sustainability are all hot button topics in consumer retail today.
-The real question is..."
+description: 'Environmental consciousness, social responsibility, and sustainability are all hot button topics in consumer retail today.
+The real question is...'
 pubDate: 2018-05-24
 publish: true
 tags: